vrajaram/CEBD-1160-BigDataTechnology/README.md

 Malignant tumor - which may invade surrounding tissue or spread around the body Benign tumor - which does not affect the surrounding tissue or spread around the body.
 [1]

 The dataset obtained from the University of Wisconsin, describes the features of cell nuclei present in the digitized image.
 Based on the features obtained the type of tumor is predicted.
 The graphs are obtained from this dataset.
+More details about the dataset can be found in the file(./data/wdbc.names).

 ### Methods